ShizCalev/EnhancedSC/README.md

 > Your original saves will not be deleted, but they will appear as missing.
 Enhanced intentionally hides them because they aren't compatible with this version.

 ## Linux Installation
-If you're playing on Linux, you need to perform a DLL override in your Wine prefix to properly load Enhanced SC, [ThirteenAG Widescreen Fix](https://github.com/ThirteenAG/WidescreenFixesPack), and [DSOAL](https://github.com/kcat/dsoal).
+If you're playing on Linux, you need to perform a DLL override in your Wine prefix to properly load Enhanced SC and [ThirteenAG Widescreen Fix](https://github.com/ThirteenAG/WidescreenFixesPack).

 To add the DLL override in Steam, include the following in your Splinter Cell launch command:
 ```
-WINEDLLOVERRIDES="msacm32,msvfw32,dsound=n,b" %command% -shadowmode=projector
+WINEDLLOVERRIDES="msacm32,msvfw32=n,b" %command% -shadowmode=projector
 ```
 Unfortunately, [Xidi](https://github.com/samuelgr/Xidi) currently causes the game to crash on Linux, so controller support isn't working yet.
 As a result, `dinput8` will not be included in the DLL override.